-Why is puppy potty training so difficult?
+Dog behavior is complex and nuanced but that doesn’t mean puppy potty training should be difficult.
 In my interview with Lifehacker titled “Ask an Expert: All About Dog Training,” I was blown away (and saddened) by the number of questions and difficulty people were having with house training their puppy.
 House soiling is the third most common reason why puppies are relinquished to a shelter or rehomed, third only to dog aggression and dog barking.
 Sadder still is that many of these questions were coming from parents with dogs that were several years old.
 These poor dogs and parents were living with house soiling behavior problems for years, it was destroying their relationship and adding stress and frustration to what should be a joyous connection with their dog.

 After a puppy is adopted, rescued, or bought from a breeder, many parents consider rehoming or relinquishing their dog because of puppy potty training problems.
 So although prior to that interview, I ignorantly thought that potty training wasn’t a huge issue for parents of older dogs, it seems many parents are simply living with rather than solving the problem.

 Life with your dog does not have to be this way.
 If you follow our puppy potty training/house training guide, we will offer many solutions to fix all of your house training issues.
 Following our potty training guide will improve your relationship with your dog, lower your anxiety levels, and restore your relationship with your best friend.
 There is no reason to give up your pet or rehome them because your puppy is peeing or pooping in the house.

 House soiling transgressions can be solved with the parent’s vigilance, understanding, and by following these simple house training instructions.
 So let’s go over potty training thoroughly, yet simply.